How to Plan a Perfect Italy Road Trip: Complete Guide 2025

 - Keep toll receipts for expense tracking

-- Parking strategies in major cities and tourist areas Blue lines indicate paid parking (usually €1-3 per hour)
+- Parking strategies in major cities and tourist areas.
+Blue lines indicate paid parking (usually €1-3 per hour)

 - White lines are free parking (rare in city centers)